This stuffed chicken parmesan recipe makes the most satisfying and cheesy weeknight dinner!

 Planning ahead is definitely key to sticking to any sort of dietary plan.
 Convenient low carb dinners are a must because it can be really tempting to break the rules after a long, exhausting day at work.

 Make it easier on yourself by prepping a hearty dinner like stuffed chicken parmesan recipe ahead of time!
 If you’re meal prepping this, divide the cooked chicken and sauce into individual containers — leave the basil off so it doesn’t wilt when you reheat your dinner.

-Stuffed chicken parmesan is a real treat to eat, but switching things up a little is good to vary both the taste and the nutrients!
+Stuffed chicken parmesan is a real treat to eat, but switching things up a little is good to vary healthy recipes both the taste and the nutrients!